Everything Las Vegas Raiders Coach Antonio Pierce Said From Training Camp Today

 You can watch the entire press conference below:

-The Raiders OC Luke Getsy spoke from camp and below is a partial transcript of what he said.
+The Raiders coach, Antonio Pierce, spoke from camp.
+Below is a partial transcript of what he said.

-Q: You know what Davante brings to the table, but what have you seen from Jakobi Meyers so far?
+Q: What are you seeing as far as the running backs in third down?
+Is it wide open that role right now?

-Coach Getsy: "Yeah, just the ultimate pro.
-So smart, so savvy, the toughness part of it.
-Like, we can move him around and put him wherever we want to, and he can handle all that.
-I mean, the consistency every single day, the mentality, the positive energy that he brings to the whole group.
-I mean, just a stud."
+Coach Pierce: “I think it’s wide open everywhere on our team, honestly.
+I keep saying it, it’s competition.
+I know it's kind of cliche, but it's true.
+Like we got guys that have played in the league, guys that haven't played in the league, rookies.
+Guys have shown up and I think everybody that’s getting an opportunity is making the most out of their opportunity.
+I mean, there's some rookies there that we see flashing.
+And I think Zamir has gotten better, even late last season, his role and as far as catching ball at the backfield and blitz pickup.
+And that will continue as we get into the scrimmage tomorrow and into next week's practice.”

 Ensure you follow on X (Twitter) @HondoCarpenter and IG @HondoSr and never miss another breaking news story again.